Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Superradiant scattering

+In order to a massive charged scalar field exhibits a bound states $(\omega^2<m^2)$ and a superradiance effect ($\omega<eA_{t}(r_{\rm{h}})$), the frequency must lies on the following interval \cite{hod4}, \cite{li1}, \cite{li2}:

-As we mentioned earlier there are several mechanism which may induce a superradiant instability \cite{pani}, \cite{dubo}.
-One of the most used in the literature corresponds to a mirror-like boundary condition \cite{dego}, \cite{hod4}, \cite{li2}.
-In another words, we place a reflecting mirror for $r>r_{\rm{h}}$ at the location $r=r_{\rm{m}}$ demanding that none part of the scattered wave could be transmitted through it, $\psi_{\omega}(r=r_{\rm{m}})=0$.
+However, this result (\ref{bic}) does not prove necessarily that the charged massive scalar field is trapped outside the black hole, generating a superradiant instability.
+To achieve that goal a mechanism based on the mirror-like boundary condition must be imposed \cite{dego}, \cite{hod4}, \cite{li2}.
+In other words, we place a reflecting mirror for $r>r_{\rm{h}}$ at the location $r=r_{\rm{m}}$, demanding that none part of the scattered wave could be transmitted through it, $\psi_{\omega}(r=r_{\rm{m}})=0$.
 A similar argument was used by Hod \cite{hod4} and Li \cite{li2}, independently.
-The backreaction effect due to the growing/unstable modes trapped in the potential well could potentially subvert the black hole itself.